CynthiaArdman-Appomni/NightCityBot/README.md

 * `!open_shop` – used by business owners on Sundays.
 Logs a shop opening and immediately awards passive income based on the business tier.
 Each player can record up to four openings per month.
 * `!attend` – every verified player can run this on Sundays to receive a weekly $250 attendance reward.
 The command refuses to run more than once per week.
+* `!event_start` – fixers can activate this in the attendance channel to temporarily allow `!attend` and `!open_shop` for four hours outside of Sunday.
 * `!due` – displays a full breakdown of the baseline fee, housing and business rent, Trauma Team subscription and upcoming cyberware medication costs that will be charged on the 1st.
 * `!collect_rent [@user] [-v] [-force]` – run the monthly rent cycle.
 Supply a user mention to limit the collection to that member.
 Use `-force` to ignore the 30 day cooldown.
 * `!simulate_rent [@user] [-v]` – identical to `!collect_rent` but performs a dry run without updating balances.